betaflight/betaflight.com/docs/wiki/guides/archive/Gyro-And-Dterm-Filtering-Recommendations-3-1.md

 Unfortunately there is no way to predict the resonant points for your frame, since they differ from prop to prop and frame to frame.
 The only way is to blackbox it and individualize the filters.

-In the case we are discussing, the only notch filter that was in use was a D filter, and it was achieving nothing because there was no resonant point at its centre frequency.
+In the case we are discussing, the only notch filter that was in use was a D filter, and it was achieving nothing because there was no resonant point at its center frequency.

 Notch filters have to be tuned specifically prop by prop and frame by frame.